nina-rafieifar/gousto-react-test/README.md

 ## How to deliver your assessment

-* Please fork/clone this repository to your own version control platform (GitHub, GitLab, BitBucket, etc.) and send us the link to it
+* Please fork/clone this repository to your own version control platform (GitHub, GitLab, BitBucket, etc.)(public repo) and send us the link to it
 * We will pay attention to the commits to see how the work was structured

 ## Functional requirements